acadadev/rosrider_doc/03_CONNECT/README.md

 >60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 >70: -- -- -- -- -- -- -- --

+This command will display a table of I2C addresses.
+The default address of the ROSRider is `0x3c`, and the default address of the ROS2RPI card is `0x20`.

-0x3c is default address of ROSRider.
-0x20 is the default adress of ROS2RPI card.
-If you have only ROSRider and connected directly, you should only see 0x3c.
+Note: If you only have a ROSRider connected directly, you should only see the address `0x3c`.

-After you can see ROSRider on the I2C bus, you may proceed to install drivers.
+Once you've confirmed the presence of the ROSRider on the I2C bus, you can proceed with installing the necessary drivers.

 **ROS2RPI board connection**